Ombush Media Ltd logo

 01 What kinds of businesses does lead generation work for?

 It works best when people are actively searching for what you do.
-Tradespeople, professional services firms, specialist B2B services, medical practices.
-If someone nearby is typing 'employment solicitor Manchester' or 'commercial electrician Liverpool' into Google, we can put you in front of them at that moment.
+Tradespeople, specialist B2B services, consultants, agencies, manufacturers.
+If someone is typing a search for your type of business into Google, we can put you in front of them at that moment.
 It works less well for businesses that sell entirely through referrals or personal relationships, where no search intent exists.
-A 30-minute call is usually enough to tell you honestly whether it is likely to work for your type of business and market.
+A 30-minute call is usually enough to tell you honestly whether it's likely to work for your type of business and market.

 02 I've tried Google Ads before and didn't get much back.
 Why would this be different?